Climbing the two tallest peaks in Oahu: Pu'u Kalena and Mt. Ka'ala

-Getting closer and closer to the top of Ka'ala, it was more and more native vegetation, it became more cold, wet and slippery.
+Getting closer and closer to the top of Ka'ala, it was more and more native vegetation, and it became colder, wetter, and more slippery.

-For me one of the most interesting section was this rocky area right before the top.
+For me, one of the most interesting sections was this rocky area right before the top.

 Making sure nothing moves around

-The fence already disappeared, so basically we were hiking between beautiful green vegetation, and white boulders.
+The fence already disappeared, so basically, we were hiking between the beautiful green vegetation and white boulders.

 Thankfully Alex managed to get up to the top, and we continued up the ridge and shortly reached the Ka'ala Bog.

 Well, reaching the bog was easy, but finding the boardwalk wasn't.